HughesNet vs. AT&T Internet Review 2023

 Details

-Not to mention that AT&T Fixed Wireless prices get you more for your money than pretty much all of HughesNet’s plans when it comes to data.
-And your equipment price is included in that monthly bill—HughesNet charges $14.99 a month to rent its satellite dish receiver.
+Not to mention that AT&T internet prices get you more for your money than pretty much all of Hughesnet’s plans when it comes to speed.
+And your equipment price is included in that monthly bill—Hughesnet charges $14.99–$19.99 a month to rent its satellite dish receiver.

-Also, both AT&T DSL and Fixed Wireless come with no contract, while HughesNet requires you to lock-in on a 2-year contract.
-Talk about a ball-and-chain commitment.
+Also, AT&T Internet Air comes with no contract, while Hughesnet requires you to lock-in on a 2-year contract.

 A map of the US showing the 21 states where AT&T internet is available.